 - Individual Study Rooms are intended for quiet individual study.
 Groups of 2 or more should reserve a Group Study Room.
 Talking, cell phone use, video chat (Skype, etc.), use of speakers is NOT allowed in the individual rooms.
 Abuse of this guideline may result in forfeiture of the room.

-- Individual Study Rooms are on a first come first serve basis.
+- Individual Study Rooms on the 4th floor of the Evans Library are on a first come first serve basis.

 Conditions for Using Any Study Room